A Budget-Friendly Family Vacation

 Plan your next timeless adventure for the whole family, without breaking the bank!
 In the Golden Isles, we know that it’s always good to save money where you can, especially with a growing family.
-Here’s one of our favorite ways to enjoy the Golden Isles on a budget!
+Here’s one of our favorite ways to enjoy a family vacation in Georgia on a budget!

-The Golden Isles’ southernmost barrier island, Jekyll Island, is an ideal place to begin a family-friendly Golden Isles escape.
-Beaches, historic sights and unforgettable activities are around every corner.
+The Golden Isles’ southernmost barrier island, Jekyll Island, is an ideal place to begin a kid-friendly Georgia vacation.
+Beaches, historic sights, and unforgettable activities are around every corner.
 So where should you start?

 Upon arrival in the Golden Isles, the first thing your family should plan to do is explore quintessential Georgia beaches.
 And on Jekyll Island, there are plenty to choose from.